substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

 The `try-runtime` subcommand has been migrated to a standalone CLI.
 Tests have been removed to reduce load on the CI and have been migrated to the new repository.
-A TODO task is to remove a specific branch from the CI command.

 ---